Online Masters in Psychopharmacology Degree Overview

 Alan Lincoln, PhD, MSCP, BCBA-D

-There is a potential mounting crisis for mental health patients needing prescription drugs.
-In response, several groups are lobbying for psychologists with post-doctoral training in psychopharmacology to be able to prescribe medication.
+There is a potential mounting crisis for mental health patients needing psychotropic medications for their mental disorders. prescription drugs.
+In response, several groups are lobbying for clinical psychologists with post-doctoral training in psychopharmacology to be able to prescribe medication that help support the patient’s counseling efforts to improve their overall mental state.
 Proponents argue that there has never been a higher need for psychopharmacology and prescriptive authority.

 Professor Alan Lincoln, PhD, MSCP, BCBA-D, is working alongside the American Psychological Association (APA) and California Psychological Association (CPA) on legislation to procure prescriptive rights for these specially trained California psychologists.